KC-7/ecommerce/README.md

 This issue occured final day before project sumbission.
 I noticed the issue when reviewing the readme documentation from another device and the issue is easy to reacreate.

-It only affects logged out GitHub users who access content on my projects github page.
+It only affects logged out GitHub users who access content on my projects github page, it sometimes displays *"Failed to load latest commint information"*, none of these issues occur when signed it to GitHub.

 <img src="readme_images/general/github-access-restricted.png" style="max-width: 60%;">